scrappyCoco/DataTableGenerator/README.md

 skillDataTable.Columns.Add("TAG", typeof(string));

 // 3.
 We must to fill DataTables.
+// Same columns are involved.
+// In cases, where columns count is big it's difficult to map columns to it's values,
+// especially if column names are not equals to property names.
 IEnumerable<Person> persons = new Person[] { };// There some data source.
 foreach (var person in persons)
 {